Frequently Asked Questions

 Q: What opportunities are available to LL.M. and M.S.L. students after completing their programs?A: U.S. alumni of our LL.M. program have secured jobs in law firms, government and corporations.
 While our LL.M. curriculum does not prepare international students to sit for a U.S. bar exam or lead to a work visa in the U.S., international graduates can use their LL.M. degree and their experience at Dayton Law in their home countries or abroad to enhance their careers.
 M.S.L. students can advance their existing careers with their training in innovation and creativity or may opt to continue studying in a law school setting to obtain their J.D.

-Q: I have additional questions about Dayton Law’s graduate programs.
-Who should I contact?
+If you have additional questions about Dayton Law’s graduate programs, please contact: